MattNeuro/MMrestServer/README.md

 ## Getting started
 There are two ways to use this:

-* Use the precompiled .jar directly
+* Use the precompiled .jar directly.
     Download the [/dist/RestServer.jar](https://github.com/MattNeuro/MMrestServer/blob/master/dist/RestServer.jar) and place it in your MicroManager plugins folder.
     Normally, this would be somewhere like /Micro-Manager-1.4/mmplugins/
 * Clone or download the entire project, and open in Netbeans.